You've been re-directed to the booking page for Slow Clay Weekend Intensive courses.

 The Weekend Intensives cover the same content as a term course of 8 lessons on the wheel for beginners.
 Intermediate and more advanced students can work on designing their own forms in more of a mentoring style.
 The Intensives are great introduction to Slow Clay Centre and to pottery in general and are very popular with people who canʼt enrol in a weekly classe due to work commitments or because they live interstate.

-Particpants attend on a Saturday and Sunday, 10am - 4pm.
-We run an optional glazing class a few weeks later ($30) or we can glaze your pots for you for a $30 fee plus postage.
+You will attend on a Saturday and Sunday, 10am - 4pm and we run an optional glazing class a few weeks later ($30) or we can glaze your pots for you for a $30 fee plus postage.

 Please choose your classes carefully.
 Due to our limited class sizes once you've booked and paid either the deposit or the full fee we will only refund what you have paid if the class is cancelled by us.
 If you are unable to attend you may transfer your booking to a friend for no charge or if we can fill your place you can hold your payment for up to 12 months for a future course.